Qarik-Group/ultimate-guide-to-bosh/docs/index.md

 The guide is currently hosted at https://ultimateguidetobosh.com/.
 Each section finishes with a Next link to the next section.
 Press 'f' to activate search dropdown.

-The guide is written by Dr Nic Williams: a long-time user and contributor to BOSH, a member of the Cloud Foundry and BOSH communities, [prolific contributor](https://github.com/drnic) to open source projects, the CEO of leading Cloud Foundry BOSH consultancy [Stark & Wayne](https://www.starkandwayne.com), a [user of Twitter](https://twitter.com/drnic), and purveyor of humour, sarcasm, and Australianisms.
+The guide is written by Dr. Nic Williams, a long-time user and contributor to BOSH, a member of the Cloud Foundry and BOSH communities, [prolific contributor](https://github.com/drnic) to open source projects, the CEO of [Stark & Wayne](https://www.starkandwayne.com), the leading Cloud Foundry BOSH consultancy company, a [user of Twitter](https://twitter.com/drnic), and a committedpurveyor of humour, sarcasm, and Australianisms.